KaterinaMlada/WIKI-API/README.md

 When you click on the link, it will take you to a page that will display the wanted information in Czech language.
+The curl command retrieves JSON data from the specified URL and outputs it to the terminal.

 ## Testing